-The beer at the bar was supplied by Greenway, a brewery in Syracuse, NY which was well-known for its ale and porter in the later 1800s, it was established by two brothers from England.
+The beer at the bar was supplied by Greenway, a brewery in Syracuse, NY which was well-known for its ale and porter in the later 1800s, it had been established by two brothers from England.

-Peppermint, wintergreen and other flavourings were kept in corked bottles with a goose quill through the cork.
+Peppermint, wintergreen, and other flavourings were kept in corked bottles with a goose quill through the cork.
 Leonard doesn’t say but these were bitters, to flavour whiskey and cocktails.
-Powdered sugar and ground nutmeg were mentioned as well.
+Powdered sugar and ground nutmeg are mentioned as well.
 The bar clearly could make a range of cocktails.

-Leonard describes special town events like Quadrilles, dances where people danced until the early hours.
-The odor of the mens’ hair oil and clove-scented breath stayed with him for 70 years.
+Leonard describes special town events like Quadrilles, where people danced until the early hours.
+The odour of the mens’ hair oil and clove-scented breath stayed with him for 70 years.
 He reels off a list of mostly obscure dances, or obscure to me!
 He said most in the town could dance them, too.
-He describes in detail the mens’ and ladies’ dress and footwear; he must have been unusually observant as a child.
-Mens’ boots were made from fine French calfskin.
+He describes in detail mens’ and ladies’ dress and footwear; he must have been unusually observant as a child.
+The mens’ boots were made from fine French calfskin.
 In general town life is painted as prosperous and happy.

-One man could stay away from alcohol for a time, then went on binges and could not return to normal ways without medical help.
-Leonard doesn’t say, but such cases often ended in asylums.
+One man was able to stay away from alcohol for a time but then went on binges and could not return to normal living without medical help.
+Leonard doesn’t say, but such cases often ended in the asylum.

 One loser never had money to pay for drinks and would cadge them from other patrons.
 His trick was, if you knock a tack in my leg you can buy me a drink.

-Net net the life of 1800s upstate New York in that “section”, to use terminology of the day, is painted as idyllic, both the natural surroundings and the social life of most.
-The description of icy winter sleigh rides is captivating, with people wrapped in buffalo robes lined with colourful flannel and edged with cloth of another colour.
+In sum the life of 1800s upstate New York in that “section”, to use terminology of the day, is painted as idyllic, both the natural surroundings and the social life, for the most part.
+The description of icy winter sleigh rides is captivating, with people wrapped in buffalo robes lined with colourful flannel and edged with cloth of a contrasting colour.

-There were, finally, two references to Canada.
-The first was, when the cashbox was emptied after the Quadrille dances and suppers, a few Canadian pennies were found (Leonard registers no objection).
+There were, finally, just two references to nearby Canada.
+The first was when the cashbox was emptied after the Quadrille dances and suppers.
+A few Canadian pennies were found to which Leonard registered no objection.
 The other was in the form of Ira Morgan, a favourite customer of the bar: he was from Canada but the town or province was not known or stated.

 Around the Leonard Tavern all was hustle and bustle!
 Father was down in liquor cellar tapping a fresh barrel of “Greenway Ale”.
 He is being assisted by his right-hand man, Oliver Hedden, who is fairly capable, and always willing to assist especially if fluid refreshments were in evidence.
 Father has a hammer and is driving the bung into the barrel, while Oliver stands ready to place the faucet into the hole in the head of the barrel.
 This requires considerable skill.
 As the bung is driven through, Oliver who is a trifle slow, does not locate the bunghole until a stream of highly-charged liquid shoots out and into the face of Oliver, blinding him for a minute.
 Father believing this delay was uncalled for grabs the faucet, places it in the bunghole hole and pushes Oliver, who falls over a keg of gin, while father, to relieve his pentup emotions, hands Oliver a rapid fire of nouns and adjectives, the recounting of which would not look well in print; therefore, I assume the liberty of eliminating them.
 After the faucet is properly adjusted, and my parent’s tempest had subsided, several glass decanters are filled with “White Wheat”, rye and bourbon whisky, gin, rum, brandy, and taken up into the barroom and placed in a glass case on shelves just back of the long serving counter.
 In this rather artistic receptacle are some small bottles with goose quills through the corks, which contain pepper-sauce, extract of peppermint, wintergreen, and some dark fluid called “stoughton”.